 Welcome to the Highlands Foundation

-The Foundation plays a vital role in supporting all our college events and provides opportunities for our students to enhance their experience here at Highlands College.
+The Foundation plays a vital role in supporting our college community and provides opportunities for our students to enhance their experience here at Highlands College.

 Mission

-To be the principle philanthropic body in support of Highlands College current, prospective or past Students to enable and/or facilitate them to achieve their potential or supported objectives through donations, fundraising, events, sponsorships and partnerships.
+To be the principle philanthropic body in support of Highlands College current, prospective or past Students to enable and/or facilitate them to achieve their potential or supported objectives through donations, fundraising, events, sponsorships, partnerships and mentoring.

 Vision